Language selection

 Development

-Canada has been a partner in Vietnam’s development for more than 30 years.
-Since 1990, Canada has contributed approximately $1.76 billion in international assistance to support Vietnam’s development and poverty reduction efforts, in close alignment with Vietnam’s strategic priorities.
-Canada and Vietnam’s strong partnership on development cooperation has contributed to poverty reduction and inclusive economic growth and has strengthened people-to-people ties.
+Canada has been a partner in Vietnam’s development for more than 30 years which has led to tangible results on poverty reduction and inclusive economic growth.
+Since 1990, Canada has contributed approximately $1.84 billion in international assistance to support Vietnam’s development and poverty reduction efforts.
+In 2022, Canada was ranked seventh in providing official development assistance to Vietnam among OECD-Development Assistance Committee members.

 Partnerships and organizations